Dplus KIA: 2020

 Despite their performance in the 2019 LoL KeSPA Cup, Damwon's roster was kept in its entirety going into the 2020 spring split.
 Damwon later added Jang "Ghost" Yong-jun, an AD Carry player, to their roster in February.
 The team finished fifth in the regular season and fourth in playoffs, falling to DRX once again in a close series.
 DAMWON Gaming was one of three LCK teams that participated in the 2020 Mid-Season Cup; the team did not make it out of the group stage and finished fifth to sixth.

 Without making any roster changes once again, Damwon placed first in the summer regular season with only two series losses, qualifying the team for the summer finals automatically.
 DAMWON Gaming swept DRX in the finals and won their first LCK title on 5 September.

 On 31 October, DAMWON Gaming defeated Suning 3–1 in the 2020 World Championship finals to become world champions.
+Mid-laner Heo "ShowMaker" Su famously remarked "Shanghai library!" as they claimed the match win, acknowledging the stunned silence that their dominant victory had left the Chinese home crowd in.

 DAMWON Gaming announced in late December that it had partnered with Kia Motors and would rebrand as DWG KIA prior to the 2021 LCK season.